jiaweizang/dmft/README.md

 to get the results on the real frequency axis.

 Paramagnetic state:
-* `paramagnetic.py` run the DMFT calculation for the paramagnetic state.
+* `paramagnetic.py` runs the DMFT calculation for the paramagnetic state.
 * `para_tail_fitting.ipynb` performs a tail fitting of the self energy.
 * `para_AC_1.py` does the first step of the analytical continuation for the self energy, after it has been tail fitted.
 * `para_AC_2.py` does the second step of the analytical continuation for the self energy.

 Magnetic state:
-* `magnetic.py` run the DMFT calculation for the magnetic state.
+* `magnetic.py` runs the DMFT calculation for the magnetic state.
 * `mag_tail_fitting.ipynb` performs a tail fitting of the self energy.
 * `mag_AC_1.py` does the first step of the analytical continuation for the self energy, after it has been tail fitted.
 * `mag_AC_2.py` does the second step of the analytical continuation for the self energy.